Route Planning 101

 • Want to add personalized notes to your cuesheets?
 Check out Custom Cues on the Advanced Route Planning page.

 Points of Interest can be added to your route to include more information about the scenery or stopping points.
-Dropping POI is a Premium feature.
+Adding POI is a Premium feature.
 See Points of Interest (POI) for more information.

 Drag & Drop an Existing Route